 Colombian fashion designer Esteban Cortazar made his name by being the youngest fashion designer in history to debut at the prestigious New York Fashion Week.
 Esteban Cortazar is a Paris-based designer whose career includes his eponymous line CORTAZAR, a tenure as chief creative director at Emanuel Ungaro, and much more.
 Vogue even deemed the designer “the most uninhibited designer showing in Paris.”

 Vivienne Isabel Swire was born in England on April 8, 1941.
 Considered one of the most eccentric and candid fashion designers in the world, Westwood rose to fame in the late 1970s when her early designs helped shape the look of the punk rock and grunge movement.
 Her daring sense of style has made her an iconic fashion figure who will go down in history.
 Vivienne Westwood is truly a living legend in the fashion world.

 48. Paul Smith

 Born in 1946 in Nottingham, England, Paul Smith‘s childhood ambition was to become a professional racing cyclist.
-However, at age 17, he suffered a serious accident that put an end to his dream of racing.
+However, at age 17, he suffered a serious accident that ended his dream of racing.
 Ironically, his time in the hospital allowed him to befriend local art students who would introduce him to the world of art and fashion.
 His design aesthetic is synonymous with classic British tailoring and style.
 Simplicity is the designer’s mantra, along with designing “well-made, good quality, [and] simple cut” fashion.